How to Resign From a Job for Personal Reasons

 If you are actually resigning because you are unhappy with your job, do not go into detail about this.
 You want to maintain a good relationship with the company (and your supervisor) so you can use them as a reference.
 In this case, you can use the vague language that you are leaving for personal reasons.

-When resigning for personal reasons, you always want to talk to your boss first, in person.
-You can decide whether or not you want to provide him or her with personal details as to why you are leaving.
+When resigning for personal reasons, you always want to talk to your boss first—in person if that's possible.
+You can decide whether or not you want to provide him or her with personal details as to why you are leaving during the conversation.

-If you're unsure how to write your letter, it's okay to use a sample resignation letter.
+If you're unsure how to write your letter, it's okay to use a sample resignation letter as a starting point for your own letter or email.

 It's key that you be positive when discussing the company, and your job.
 There’s nothing to gain by being negative, and everything to lose.